learn-co-curriculum/cssi-1.5-css-basics/README.md

 A class selector selects all elements that have the class attribute defined to a given value.
 For example, .navigation selects all HTML elements that have an attribute class=navigation.
 Classes are not unique and there can be many elements with the same class name.

 Adding a CSS file We’ll define the CSS styles in a separate file.
-In your my_profile_project folder create a new file called favorite_songs_style.css Open favorite_songs_style.css in Atom Copy this boilerplate code
+Open playlist_style.css in Atom try changing the colors of the h2 headings.
 ```
 h2 {
  color: green;